spacelift-io/user-documentation/docs/vendors/ansible/reference.md

 ### ansible.cfg

 If you use `ansible.cfg` file within a repository (or - more generally - within the current working directory) make sure that permissions on that file (and parent directory) are set properly.
-You can find more details in official Ansible documentation in the section on [avoiding security risks with `ansible.cfg`](https://docs.ansible.com/ansible/2.5/reference_appendices/config.html#avoiding-security-risks-with-ansible-cfg-in-the-current-directory)
+You can find more details in official Ansible documentation in the section on [avoiding security risks with `ansible.cfg`](https://docs.ansible.com/ansible/2.5/reference_appendices/config.html#avoiding-security-risks-with-ansible-cfg-in-the-current-directory){: rel="nofollow"}

 ### SSH private key files